 Here you will find only some simple hints.
-A more detailed help is available at the links listed below
+A more detailed help is available at the links listed below.
+This page was written years ago.

 - First of all you should read the SGG Faq by Jim Eggert.
 It is